 Yingluck demoted Thawil in 2011, replacing him with the chief of police, then appointed Priewpan Damapong as the new police chief.
-Thawil was secretary of CRES (the Council for the Resolution of the Emergency Situation which launched the 'Black May' massacre in 2010), and Priewpan is Thaksin's brother-in-law, thus the Court petition argues that Thawil's replacement was politically motivated.
+Thawil was secretary of CRES (the Council for the Resolution of the Emergency Situation which launched the military massacre in 2010), and Priewpan is Thaksin's brother-in-law, thus the Court petition argues that Thawil's replacement was politically motivated.
 The constitution prohibits "the recruitment, appointment, reshuffle, transfer... of a Government official" if such action is performed "for personal benefits or for the benefits of others or of a political party" (article 266).

 If the Constitutional Court found Yingluck guilty, she would automatically face dismissal as Prime Minister.
 This scenario is highly likely, as the Central Administrative Court has already ruled that Thawil's replacement was unconstitutional.
 That verdict was upheld last month by the Supreme Administrative Court, and Thawil has now been reinstated to comply with the forty-five day deadline imposed by the Court.